MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

      > [!NOTE]
     > If Dynamics 365 Remote Assist Mobile and Teams mobile are both installed on the same device, [learn where incoming call notifications are received](remote-assist-mobile-to-teams-calls.md#What-happens-when-Dynamics-365-Remote-Assist-mobile-and-Teams-mobile-are-installed-on-the-same-device).

-4. If the remote collaborator answers the call on **Teams desktop or mobile**, the technician's live video feed is shared with the remote collaborator's device screen.
+4. If the remote collaborator answers the call on Teams desktop or Teams mobile, the technician's live video feed is shared with the remote collaborator's device screen.

     |Technician|Remote collaborator|
     |----------------------------------|--------------------------------------------------------------------|